andreafailla/andreafailla.github.io/content/authors/admin/_index.md

 ## About Me

-Andrea Failla is a Ph.D student at the University of Pisa under the National PhD Program in Artificial Intelligence for Society.
+Hey there!
+I'm a Ph.D student at the University of Pisa under the National PhD Program in Artificial Intelligence for Society.
-He is also a member of and a member of the Knowledge Discovery and Data Mining Laboratory (KDDLab), a joint effort between Unipi, ISTI-CNR and Scuola Normale Superiore.
+I am also a member of the Knowledge Discovery and Data Mining Laboratory (KDDLab), a joint effort between Unipi, ISTI-CNR and Scuola Normale Superiore.

-His research interests relate to network science methods and their applications for computational social science.
+My research interests relate to network science methods and their applications for computational social science.
-He is particularly interested in studying online social networks and user cognitive, emotional, and behavioral dynamics.
+I am particularly interested in studying online social networks and user cognitive, emotional, and behavioral dynamics.